-Located in 110 Student Services, the Student Employment Office helps students find part-time work, summer jobs, and paid internships.
-In addition, the office develops policies and procedures for student employees, processes all on-campus student employment applications, handles grievances, and maintains student employment records.
+Located in 110 Student Services, the Student Employment Office helps students find part-time work, summer and seasonal jobs, and paid internships.
+In addition, the office develops policies and procedures for on-campus student employees, processes all on-campus student employment hiring forms, maintains student employment records, and acts as a liaison between student employees and hiring units.

-Students may access the job postings at: http://www.csp.msu.edu via the JOBTRAK system.
-Examples of on-campus jobs include those in residence halls, academic departments, labs, and the library.
-Popular off-campus employment includes restaurant positions, clerical jobs, and sales positions.
+Students may access the job postings on MonsterTRAK at: www.csp.msu.edu.
+There are over 100 different student job titles on campus with jobs available in over 400 locations, including academic departments, support and research units, and residence halls.
+Popular off-campus employment includes restaurant positions, sales jobs and clerical positions.
 New jobs are listed daily.

-Work-study positions are also listed through the JOBTRAK system.
-Work-study is a form of federal financial assistance and students must qualify by applying through the Office of Financial Aid.
+Positions that require a Work-Study award, both on- and offcampus, are also listed through MonsterTRAK.
+Work-Study awards are a form of financial assistance and students must qualify by applying through the Office of Financial Aid.